QualiTorque/torque-vs-code-extensions/README.md

 ![activitybar](https://user-images.githubusercontent.com/8643801/136196489-72b24601-075a-45d0-8230-8be2975ad7e6.png)

 In order to see and interact with information in these views, this extension utilizes the Torque CLI (which is also installed as a dependency).
 If you're already using it, and have [profiles configured](https://github.com/QualiSystemsLab/colony-cli#configuration) you will see them appear in the UI.
-If you don't have any profiles there, or have never used it, you can add them from the Profiles explorer (using the + button, or from the Login to Torque messages in the Blueprints/Sandboxes explorers), and logging into Torque using your email credentials or a token, directly from VSCode.
+If you don't have or have never used profiles, you can add them from the Profiles explorer.
+This can be done using the + button, or via the Login to Torque messages in the Blueprints/Sandboxes explorers).
+Then, log into Torque using your email credentials or access token, directly from VSCode.

 ![login](https://user-images.githubusercontent.com/8643801/136199312-3f3e34a1-4373-470a-9438-ba88ac2e7dbf.png)

 #### Switching between profiles

 You can change the active profile with the checkmark buttons in the Profiles explorer.
 Once selected, the different explorers will be updated accordingly.
-All the next actions will be performed within an account and space mapped to this profile and the explorers trees will get updated accordingly.
+The following actions (starting sandboxes, validating blueprints, etc.) will be performed within an account and space mapped to this profile and the explorers trees will get updated accordingly.

 ![switch](https://user-images.githubusercontent.com/8643801/136202940-aea95f49-3ff9-4bb2-8bc2-c4b1b54f61a0.gif)